Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Asymptotic results

 Let~$D_n = \sum_{m,k} D_{n,m,k}$ denote the number of DOAGs with~$n$ vertices and any number of sources and edges.
 By Theorem~\ref{thm:matrix}, all labelled transition matrices are variation matrices.
 A straightforward upper bound for~$D_n$ is thus given by the number of variation matrices of size~$n$.

 \begin{lemma}[Upper bound on the number of DOAGs] For all~$n \geq 1$, the number~$D_n$ of DOAGs of size~$n$ satisfies

-where~$\sfact{k} = \prod_{i=0}^k {i!}$ denotes the \emph{super factorial} of~$k$. \end{lemma} The term ``super factorial'' seems to have been coined by Sloane and Plouffe in~\cite[page~228]{SP1995} but this sequence had been studied before that, in~\citeyear{Barnes1900}, by Barnes~\cite{Barnes1900} as a special case of the ``G-function''.
+where~$\sfact{k} = \prod_{i=0}^k {i!}$ denotes the \emph{super factorial} of~$k$. \end{lemma} The term ``super factorial'' seems to have been coined by Sloane and Plouffe in~\cite[page~228]{SP1995} but this sequence had been studied before that, in~1900, by Barnes~\cite{Barnes1900} as the integer values of the ``G-function''.
 In fact, if~$G(z)$ denotes the complex-valued G-function of Barnes, we have the identity~$G(n+2) = \sfact{n}$ for all integer~$n$.
-Barnes also gives the equivalent
+Barnes also gives the following equivalent.